jtaraya/my-second-website/README.md

 #### {A portfolio by Jacob Taraya}, {07-11-2021}
 #### By **{Jacob Taraya}**
 ## Description
+Open below link on any browser.
-{The website shows an image of Jacob Taraya, contact, projects done, education and job experience .
+The website shows an image of Jacob Taraya, contact, projects done, education and job experience .
 It also has my interest/skills and software list i am conversant with as a portfolio }
 ## Setup/Installation Requirements
 * Windows /Ubuntu or Apple computer requeired
+* Install any browser
-* Working internet connection
+* Ensure you have a working internet connection
-* Browser e.g chrome
+* Open link on the browser e.g chrome
 * github account
 ## Known Bugs
 {There are currently no bugs to report. }